cossacklabs/acra-engineering-demo/README.md

     bash -s -- python-mysql
 ```

-This command downloads a simple Python application that stores the data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, configures python application to encrypt data, and provides a list of links for you to try.
+This command downloads a simple Python application that stores the data in a database, Acra Docker containers, PostgreSQL database, sets up the environment, configures python application to connect to Acra, and provides a list of links for you to try.

 ## 2. What's inside

 <p align="center"><img src="_pics/eng_demo_python-no-ac.png" alt="Protecting simple python application: Acra architecture" width="560"></p>

 **The client application** is a simple [python console application](https://github.com/cossacklabs/acra/tree/master/examples/python) that works with a database.
-The application **encrypts** the data in AcraStructs before sending it to a database.
-The application **reads** the decrypted data through AcraServer (that are transparent for the application).
+The application talks with the database via Acra, Acra **encrypts** the data before sending it to a database, and decrypts the data when the app reads it from the database.

 ### 2.1 Generate new zone